CMP-001 in Combination With Pembrolizumab in Subjects With Recurrent or Metastatic Head and Neck Squamous Cell Carcinoma

 - No prior systemic therapy in the recurrent or metastatic setting.
 Systemic therapy as part of multi-modal treatment for locally advanced disease is allowed.

-- Primary tumor locations of oropharynx, oral cavity, hypopharynx, or larynx.
+- Primary tumor locations of oropharynx, oral cavity, hypopharynx, larynx or paranasal sinus.
 Participants may not have a primary tumor site of nasopharynx (any histology).

 - Able to provide tissue from a core or excisional biopsy (fine needle aspirate is not sufficient).
 A newly obtained biopsy (within 90 days before the start of study treatment) is preferred but an archival sample is acceptable.